-1.47.
-SAE. - means the Society of Automotive Engineers, a technical organization for engineers, scientists, technicians, and others in positions that cooperate closely in the engineering, design, manufacture, use, and maintainability of self-propelled vehicles.

-1.48.
-Substantially Similar. - means the EPA's "Substantially Similar" rule, Section 211 (f) (1) of the Clean Air Act [42 U.S.C.
-7545 (f) (1)].

-1.49.
-Thermal Stability. - means the ability of a fuel to resist the thermal stress which is experienced by the fuel when exposed to high temperatures in a fuel delivery system.
+- 1.46.
+SAE (SAE International). a technical organization for engineers, scientists, technicians, and others in positions that cooperate closely in the engineering, design, manufacture, use, and maintainability of self-propelled vehicles. - 1.47.
+Substantially Similar. refers to the EPA's "Substantially Similar" rule, Section 211 (f) (1) of the Clean Air Act [42 U.S.C.
+7545 (f) (1)]. - 1.48.
+Thermal Stability. the ability of a fuel to resist the thermal stress which is experienced by the fuel when exposed to high temperatures in a fuel delivery system.
 Such stress can lead to formation of insoluble gums or organic particulates.
 Insolubles (e.g., gums or organic particulates) can clog fuel filters and contribute to injector deposits.
-(Added 1998) (Amended 1999)